 Most Australians don’t like change…

-“don’t fix it if it ain’t broken” is such a common saying and another one that I hear often “better the devil you know than the devil you don’t”
+“Don’t fix it if it ain’t broken” is such a common saying and another one that I hear often is “better the devil you know than the devil you don’t”

 This attitude towards things can have merit however, this should be the last way to look at things when you talk about money or more importantly, your mortgage.

 Let me explain….
 Generally speaking, it usually takes the average person ages to save for a deposit to buy their first home.
-There are so many different hurdles one must go through in 2021 to even save that 5-10% required just to get into the market so when you finally reach your goal deposit you are so over the moon excited about the dream home that you have found or in the process of building that the mortgage is generally a secondary thought.
+There are so many different hurdles one must go through in 2021 to even save that 5-10% required just to get into the market.
+When you finally reach your goal deposit you are so, over-the-moon, excited about the dream home that you have found or in the process of building that the mortgage is generally a secondary thought.

 Who could blame you?
-I mean, even for me and my family.
-It took 10 years of renting to realise that we wanted to own something ourselves.
+I mean, even for my family and I, it took 10 years of renting to realise that we wanted to own something for ourselves.
 We went down the construction path and designed our home with a volume builder in an area that was slightly outside of where we wanted to live however, we absolutely wanted our own space where we didn’t have to ask the owner if we could hang up a frame or paint a wall.

 We simply wanted to get approved.
 So we really didn’t care who it was with and what we were getting into.
-Even though I wasn’t a broker at the time, I did work in finance and knew that dealing with a broker would be much more convenient then dealing with a bank directly which it was absolutely.
+Even though I wasn’t a broker at the time, I did work in finance and knew that dealing with a broker would be much more convenient than dealing with a bank directly which it absolutely was.
 Our mortgage broker came to us at a time convenient to us and helped us get what we wanted…

 That’s pretty much the story for 70% of Australians.
-You save your deposit, your find the house you want and then you source approval.
+You save your deposit, you find the house you want and then you source approval.
 For Many, it stops right there.
 This is exactly how the banks trap you.
 If you take this 30-year mortgage and leave it alone for 30 years then you will pay the initial investment plus almost double back.
-So for example.
-Let talk numbers.
+To explain, let’s talk numbers.

 So, you have your deposit ready to go and you find a place, you get pre-approval and bang, you won the auction!
 Lucky you!!
 Lets say your new loan is $539,766.33 including LMI and lets assume the rate is 2.19 (which would include a lower fixed rate to start and then a small growth in rates and this is not really accurate however, for the sake of the discussion) the total interest paid back here would be $197,066 if we continue on this low rate for the next 30 years which is not likely but again, this is almost half the price of your original loan.